SPECIAL EDUCATIONAL NEEDS & DISABILITIES

 At Bristol Free School, students with Special Educational Needs or Disabilities (SEND) enjoy the full curriculum, which is appropriately differentiated at subject level, as required for each student.
 The School’s overall approach ensures that every student is competent and confident in the core skills of literacy, numeracy and science.
 Our aim is, therefore, that every student should be accredited in core subjects by age 16.

 The responsibility for the achievement and performance of all students, particularly students with SEND, lies with the class teacher.
-However, the Special Educational Needs Coordinator (Mrs R Parry) plays a crucial role in providing effective leadership and guidance in this highly important area and Mr C Brazil is our SEND link governor.
+However, the Special Educational Needs Coordinators (Mrs Jenkins and Mrs Cook) play a crucial role in providing effective leadership and guidance in this highly important area.

 In particular, the School supports students with SEND in the following ways: